 Characteristics: This differential rate category imposes a rate on land valued on a gross rental value basis, which is zoned, held or used for commercial purposes and having improvements erected on it.
 This category also includes 'Sporting Clubs - Commercial'.
-They are the East Fremantle Lawn Tennis Club, East Fremantle Bowling Club, East Fremantle Rowing Club, East Fremantle Football Club, East Fremantle Yacht Club and Swan Yacht Club.
-These clubs generate income through food and beverage, as well as hire of facilities.
+They are the East Fremantle Lawn Tennis Club, Fremantle Rowing Club, East Fremantle Yacht Club and Swan Yacht Club.
+These clubs generate income through food and beverage, as well as hire facilities.

-Reasons and Objects: The object of this differential rate category is to apply a rate to Commercial properties in order to raise additional revenue to offset the costs associated higher levels of services to properties in this category, such as parking infrastructure, road construction, maintenance (including building maintenance) and refurbishment including road drainage systems, urban style guides and parking compliance.
-The proposed rate in the dollar of GRV value for this category is 0.11403 with a minimum payment amount of \$1,654.
-8% of commercial properties will receive the minimum payment.
+Reasons and Objects: The object of this differential rate category is to apply a rate to Commercial properties to raise additional revenue to offset the costs associated higher levels of services to properties in this category, such as parking infrastructure, road construction, maintenance (including building maintenance) and refurbishment including road drainage systems, urban style guides and parking compliance.
+The proposed rate in the dollar of GRV value for this category is 0.121806 with a minimum payment amount of \$1,938.
+6% of commercial properties will receive the minimum payment.